 Water is distributed through the system by 2 forces, a submersible pump and then gravitation.
 The plants grow in channels similar to gutter downspouts you find on buildings.
 You can also use PVC pipes up to 4 inches in diameter that are usually 4-6 feet in length.
 Rectangular shaped pipes are popular with growers because of increased space for the roots on the flat surface bottom.

-The plants grow in net pots placed in holes cut on the sides of the channels (see image left).
-The roots dangle below inside the channel avoiding any light.
+The plants grow in net pots placed in holes cut on the sides of the channels (image above).
+The roots dangle below inside the channel avoiding light.
 There is no grow media in the pots which means no bacteria biofilter to breakdown the fish waste.
 More on Biofilters below.

 The pump forces a constant flow of water upward into the channel’s inlet.
 From there the water gravitates down the channel that is at a slight downward angle, and provides moisture to the plant roots.
 This is a very thin flow of water, but that leaves plenty of space for needed oxygen and helps to avoid any clogging in the system.

 The submersible pump is usually placed into a water tank with the fish.
 That means the toxic ammonia from the fish waste will be in there with it.
-As I pointed out above there is no bacteria biofilter in the channel’s so you’ll need a separate filtration device to handle the waste solids.
-The pumped water will flow through this device (see image left) before heading up to the channel inlets.
+As I pointed out above, there is no bacteria biofilter in the channel’s, so you’ll need a separate filtration device to handle the waste solids.
+The pumped water will flow through this device before heading up to the channel inlets.
 This type of biofilter will be a container with media that provides an environment that bacteria can populate and convert the waste into nutrients for the plants.

 Benefits of Nutrient Film Technique Systems

-- Simple to Build- NFT is pretty to setup without needing very many components.
-The gutters or channels can be installed easily, the pipes and tubes of plumbing are few compared to other systems and they take up little space.
-Due to the sloping channel’s, there aren’t any draining devices needed because gravity does the work.
+- Simple to Build- NFT is fairly easy to setup without needing a lot of additional components.
+The gutters or channels can be installed quickly, and the pipes and tubes of plumbing are few compared to other systems, and take up less space.

-- Significantly Oxidated Roots-The way the NFT design is crafeted, a portion of plant roots remain above the water level constantly.
+- Significantly Oxidated Roots-The way the NFT design is crafted, a portion of plant roots remain above the water level continuously.
 This enables the roots to take in oxygen while expelling waste gases.
 This way the plants won’t drown in excess water and nutrient rich water is always accessible.

 - No Need for Grow Media-This is the case for most NFT systems because the plants are placed in net pots inserted deep enough into the cutout sockets so that the roots are never in contact with light.
-They are always dangling in the water though, and do not require media and bacteria conversion because the water already has nutrients in its solution.
+They are always dangling in the water though, and do not require media and bacteria conversion because the pump is supplying a continuous flow of nutrient-filled water.

-- Continuous Water Flow- This benefit prevents stagnancy in the water since it’s in constant flow.
-This keeps fungus and algae at bay and the plants stay healthy with non stop water availability.
+- Continuous Water Flow- Constant flow prevents stagnancy in the water keeping fungus and algae at bay while plants stay healthy with non stop water availability.